pu2clr/SI4735/examples/SI47XX_KITS/Lilygo_t_embed/ALL_IN_ONE_T_Embed/README.md

    When the desired band is shown on display, you  can press the button once again to select the band.

-### 2. STEP, MODE, AGC/Attenuation, bandwidth, Soft Mute and VOLUME
+### 2. STEP, MODE, AGC/Attenuation, Automatic Volume Control (AVC), bandwidth, Soft Mute and VOLUME

      2.1.
 Press the encoder push button twice (within 1/2 second).
      2.2.
 After that, the display will show you the Menu text.
 Rotate the encoder clockwise or counterclockwise